KaterynaD/LCom_DW/dbt/LCom_DW/documentation/overview.md

 - Each dbt model run in Prod target is logged in audit.dbt_run_log table.
 It's configured for all models in dbt_project.yml (Pre and Post hooks)
 - Null values are replaced with default values from variables in dbt_project.yml Like "Unknown" for varchar columns etc.
 - audit.dbt_run_log table is a not part of the transformation models and **must be created outside of the dbt project** because every run of dbt need the table for logs.
 The table creation statement is in [bitbucket](https://bitbucket.org/learningcom/redshift/src/master/DW/audit/Tables/dbt_run_log.sql) and in project_setup_folder in [bitbucket](https://bitbucket.org/learningcom/transformations/src/master/dbt/LCom_DW/project_setup_scripts/)

+## Foreighn Keys

+FK are not enforced in Redshift.
+The relations are tested in dbt except history tables because it's possible to have historical entities deleted and without related data in current data tables.
+The FK are dropped before transformatioms starts and re-created after.
+If there is a manual run, a FK can be dropped but not restored automatically.
+They are added to show how the tables can be join.

+# Slowly Changing Dimension Type 2 (scd2) Custom Materialization

+It's used to track historical data

+The original source of the project is in [github](https://github.com/KaterynaD/dbt_scd2_plus) but the scripts are part of LCom_DW projects (macros/dbt_scd2_plus) and no need to install the package.

 {% enddocs %}